angela00kim/data-portfolio/exchange-recommendation-engine/README.md

 ---

 ## Notes
-- Raw data and internal dashboards are not included due to data privacy policies
+- Raw data are not included due to data privacy policies
 - Product identifiers and sensitive fields have been anonymized
 - Logic and structure are preserved to demonstrate system design and SQL capability